py-eddy/py-eddy-exploration/doc/source/installation.rst

 How do I get set up ?
 =====================

-To avoid problems with installation, use of the virtualenv Python virtual environment is recommended or conda.
+To avoid problems with installation, use of conda environment is recommended.

 Sources are available on github https://github.com/py-eddy/py-eddy-exploration